Horizon-Private-Server/horizon-wiki/getting-online/ps2/README.md

 - The basics: PS2, controller, memory card, and disc for the game you want to play.
 - Network adapter, if you have a "fat" PS2.
 This is not needed if you have a "slim" PS2, as it is already built-in.
 - Network cable, and ability to connect that network cable to your router.
 - USB stick (only needed if you have a PAL or NTSC-J PS2 and game disc).
+See details below.
 - Free McBoot memory card (only needed if you have a PAL or NTSC-J PS2 and game disc).
+See details below.

 ## NTSC